Autonomous quantum machines and the finite sized Quasi-Ideal clock: Commutator relations for the states

 \begin{theorem}[Quasi-Canonical commutation] For all states $\ket{\Psi_\textup{nor}(k_0)}\in \Lambda_{\sigma,n_0}$, the time operator $\hat t_c$ and Hamiltonian $\hat{H_c}$ satisfy the commutation relation

 where

-where $\epsilon_1^{co}$ is given by Eq. \eqref{eq:ep1 comm bound}, $\epsilon_2^{co}$ by Eq. \eqref{eq:ep2 comm bound}, $\epsilon_3^{co}$ by Eq. \eqref{eq:ep3 comm bound}, $\epsilon_4^{co}$ by Eq. \eqref{eq:ep4 comm bound}, $\epsilon_5^{co}$ by Eq. \eqref{eq:ep5 comm bound}, $\epsilon_6^{co}$ by Eq. \eqref{eq:ep6 comm bound}, $\epsilon_7^{co}$ by Eq. \eqref{eq:ep7 comm bound}, and $\epsilon_8^{co}$ by Eq. \eqref{eq:ep8 comm bound}. \end{theorem} \emph{Intuition} It is well known that operators $\hat a$, $\hat b$ satisfying $[\hat a, \hat b]=\mi$ can only exist in infinite dimensions.
-The above results shows that, although this is the case, such operators can exist up to a small error; --exponentially small in $d$ in when the state $\ket{\Psi_\textup{nor}(k_0)}$ is symmetric (i.e., when $\sigma=\sqrt{d}$).
-Also see the main text and Sections \ref{idealcommutator}, \ref{Shortcomings of the time-states} for more discussions on the topic for a physical intuition and how this result further relates our Gaussian clock states to the idealized clock case.
-We also observe that by definition, the l.h.s. of Eq. \ref{eq: commutation finite dim theorem} is $T_0$ independent, and thus so is the error term $\ket{\epsilon_\textup{comm}}$. \begin{remark} Although the context in \cite{sergedft} is different to the subject at hand here, by making the identifications $\hat t_c$ and $\hat H_c$ with the discrete position and momentum operators respectively in \cite{sergedft}, Theorem \ref{Quasi-Canonical commutation} proves the conjecture in \cite{sergedft} that the discrete position and momentum operators commutator relation on Gaussian states is satisfied up to a small error. \end{remark} \begin{proof} The proof will consist in going back and forth between representations of the state in the energy basis and the time basis, bounding summations over Gaussian tails while making crucial use of the Poisson summation formula to bound such approximations in the process.
+in the limits $d\rightarrow \infty$, $(0,d)\ni\sigma\rightarrow\infty$.
+Furthermore, for the completely symmetric state (Def. \ref{def:clock stat classes}) centred at the origin, $\bar\alpha=\bar\beta=k_0=0$, we have the simplification $\|\ket{\epsilon_\textup{comm}}\|_2=\bo \left( d^{9/4}\right) \me^{-\frac{\pi d}{4}} $.
+Full details for finite $d,\sigma$ can be found in $\epsilon_1^{co}$ given by Eq. \eqref{eq:ep1 comm bound}, $\epsilon_2^{co}$ by Eq. \eqref{eq:ep2 comm bound}, $\epsilon_3^{co}$ by Eq. \eqref{eq:ep3 comm bound}, $\epsilon_4^{co}$ by Eq. \eqref{eq:ep4 comm bound}, $\epsilon_5^{co}$ by Eq. \eqref{eq:ep5 comm bound}, $\epsilon_6^{co}$ by Eq. \eqref{eq:ep6 comm bound}, $\epsilon_7^{co}$ by Eq. \eqref{eq:ep7 comm bound}, and $\epsilon_8^{co}$ by Eq. \eqref{eq:ep8 comm bound}. \end{theorem} \emph{Intuition} It is well known that operators $\hat a$, $\hat b$ satisfying $[\hat a, \hat b]=\mi$ can only exist in infinite dimensions.
+The above results shows that, although this is the case, such operators can exist up to a small error | exponentially small in $d$ when the state $\ket{\Psi_\textup{nor}(k_0)}$ is symmetric (i.e., when $\sigma=\sqrt{d}$).
+Also see the main text and Sections \ref{idealcommutator}, \ref{Shortcomings of the time-states} for more discussions on the topic, physical intuition and how this result further relates our \gClock~states to the idealized clock case.
+We also observe that by definition, the l.h.s. of Eq. \eqref{eq: commutation finite dim theorem} is $T_0$ independent, and thus so is the error term $\ket{\epsilon_\textup{comm}}$. \begin{remark} In a different context, discrete approximations to Weyl and canonically conjugate operators have been defined and approximations found for their standard deviation \cite{sergedft}.
+In \cite{sergedft}, it is conjectured that the approximate canonical commutator on states which are of a similar form to Eq. \eqref{gaussianclock_main}, approaches $\mi\hbar$ as $d\rightarrow \infty$.
+Theorem \ref{Quasi-Canonical commutation} not only verifies this statement, but shows that the error can be exponentially small. \end{remark} \begin{proof} The proof will consist in going back and forth between representations of the state in the energy basis and the time basis, bounding summations over Gaussian tails while making crucial use of the Poisson summation formula to bound such approximations in the process.
 The identities used during the proof for the Poisson summation formula can be found in Section \ref{Poisson summation formula}.
 For simplicity, we calculate the commutator for $k_0$ and $n_0$ both greater than zero, the general proof is analogous.

 Applying the time operator on the state,

 Since $k_0 \in [ 0, d/2 ]$, for $k \in \mathcal{S}_d(k_0)$,

 Accordingly,